Jenniferli6/XAI_Explainable_Deep_Learning/README.md

-# Explainable Deep Learning - Gender Classification with GradCAM
+# Explainable Deep Learning - Gender Classification with GradCAM Analysis

 Face recognition technology has become deeply embedded in modern life — from Apple Face ID and identity verification, to cashless payments and airport security.